paradigmxyz/reth/docs/repo/crates/eth-wire.md

 }
 ```
 These traits describe how the `Ethmessage` should be serialized/deserialized into raw bytes using the RLP format.
-In reth all rlp encoding is handled by the rlp and rlp-derive crates.
+In reth all RLP encoding is handled by the `common/rlp` and `common/rlp-derive` crates.

 You can learn more about RLP by looking at the [ETH wiki](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/).